-Aerial pictures of Venezuela
+Aerial footage of Venezuela

 Excerpt from the film TERRA, directed by Michael Pitiot and Yann Arthus-Bertrand, original soundtrack by Armand Amar, images by Bruno Cusa, produced by HOPE Production

-The Lost World
+Pictures of the Lost World

 4K stock footage of Venezuelan tepuys and Amazonian forest